Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Introduction

-In this work, we assess the performance of the latest generation of uMLPs in global structure searches in multicomponent systems.
-The workflow complements existing benchmarks by probing the surrogate potential energy surfaces beyond the configurations represented in the training datasets, as we investigated materials with both well-established ~\cite{Mair1999,Wang2017,ak21,Becher1962,Hermann2013,Howard1991,Eguchi2011,Ahn2005,Errandonea2011,Zhang2019} and recently proposed~\cite{ak47,ak51,ak54} ambient-pressure ground states.
-The nine selected models, M3GNet~\cite{Chen2022}, MACE~\cite{Batatia2022,Batatia2025}, SevenNet~\cite{Park2024,Kim2024}, EquiformerV2~\cite{Liao2024,Barroso-Luque2024, Liao2023,Chanussot2021}, MatterSim~\cite{Yang2024},GRACE~\cite{Lysogorskiy2024, Lysogorskiy2025}, eSEN~\cite{Barroso-Luque2024,Fu2025}, Orb-v3~\cite{Rhodes2025,Neumann2024}, and PET-MAD~\cite{Mazitov2025}, span various architectures and vastly different training sets, but nearly all of them were fitted to the same DFT approximation (see Table~\ref{umlp}).
+In this work, we assess the performance of the latest generation of uMLPs \RR{as well as three legacy models} in global structure searches in multicomponent systems.
+The workflow complements existing benchmarks by probing the surrogate \RR{PES} beyond the configurations represented in the training datasets, as we investigated materials with both well-established~\cite{Mair1999,ak21,Becher1962, Hlukhyy2004, Eguchi2011,Howard1991,Henn1996,Ahn2016,Berthold1976,Becker2000} and recently proposed~\cite{ak47,ak51,ak54} ambient-pressure ground states.
+The \RR{twelve} selected models, M3GNet~\cite{Chen2022}, MACE-\RR{MATPES}~\cite{Batatia2022,Batatia2025}, \RR{MACE-mh-1}\RR{~\cite{Batatia2025b}}, SevenNet~\cite{Park2024,Kim2024}, EquiformerV2~\cite{Liao2024,Barroso-Luque2024, Liao2023,Chanussot2021}, \RR{ EquiformerV3~\cite{Liao2026}, }MatterSim~\cite{Yang2024}, GRACE~\cite{Lysogorskiy2024, Lysogorskiy2025}, eSEN~\cite{Barroso-Luque2024,Fu2025}, Orb-v3~\cite{Rhodes2025,Neumann2024}, PET-MAD~\cite{Mazitov2025}, \RR{and PET-OAM~\cite{Bigi2026}} span various architectures and vastly different training sets, but nearly all of them were fitted to the same DFT approximation (see Table~\ref{umlp}).
 To determine their suitability for ground state searches across materials with different chemistries and bonding types, we used the uMLPs as out-of-the-box surrogate models combined with an evolutionary algorithm~\cite{ak41}.
 Within this framework, which previously enabled the prediction of new thermodynamically stable compounds~\cite{ak47,ak51}, the small pools of identified low-energy candidate structures are re-examined with the reference DFT approximation.
-We also consider three challenging cases, hcp-Zn with an anomalous $c/a$ ratio, distorted MB$_4$ derivatives (M = Cr, Mn, and Fe), and off-stoichiometric LiB$_y$ phases, in which electronic features are known to play a key role in defining the ground state structure.
-By comparing the uMLPs against not only the Perdue–Burke–Ernzerhof (PBE)~\cite{Perdew1996} but also the widely used PBE generalized gradient approximation for solids (PBEsol)~\cite{PBEsol} and regularized-restored strongly constrained and appropriately normed (r$^2$SCAN)~\cite{Furness2020} exchange-correlation functionals, we demonstrate that some models, most notably eSEN, reproduce the reference method with accuracy better than the systematic spread among these DFT approximations.
+We also consider three challenging cases, hcp-Zn with an anomalous $c/a$ ratio, distorted MB$_4$ derivatives (M = Cr, Mn, and Fe), and off-stoichiometric LiB$_y$ phases, in which electronic features are known to play a key role in defining the ground state structure. \RR{By simulating all selected systems with three DFT flavors}, the Perdew–Burke–Ernzerhof (PBE)~\cite{Perdew1996}, PBE for solids (PBEsol)~\cite{PBEsol}, and regularized-restored strongly constrained and appropriately normed (r2SCAN)~\cite{Furness2020} exchange-correlation functionals, \RR{we contextualize the uMLP errors and} demonstrate that some models, most notably \RR{EquiformerV3, PET-OAM, and} eSEN, reproduce the reference method with accuracy better than the systematic spread among these DFT approximations.